kazungu01/Nairobi-Urban-Green/README.md

 Donate

-Contains a pledge form styled with a clean layout.
+Donation pledge form with a clean, responsive layout.

 Gallery

-Displays farm images and community activities.
+Visual showcase of farm work and community activities.

 About Us

-Mission, vision, and org story.
+Mission, vision, and organization story.

 Contact

-Contact form and contact details.
+Contact form and organization contact details.

+📦 Production Build

+To create a production build:

-**Running a Production Build** npm run build
+npm run build

-Output files will be created in the dist/ folder.
+Output files will be generated in the dist/ folder.

-To preview production build:
+To preview the production build:

 npm run preview

-**Contributing**
+🤝 Contributing

-Pull requests are welcome.
+Contributions are welcome.
-If you want to contribute:

-Fork the repo
+Fork the repository

 Create a feature branch

+Commit your changes

 Submit a pull request

-**License**
+📜 License

-This project is licensed under the MIT License.
+The source code is licensed under the MIT License.

+All images, text content, and branding related to Nairobi Urban Green are © Nairobi Urban Green and may not be reused without permission.